 As the ELD is capturing critical driver and vehicle information, security is important.
 Miradore can help you secure your devices by enforcing passcodes, encrypting, and if necessary, wiping and locking.

 Remote access is also an important feature to consider, especially as the devices are deployed all over the U.S. Miradore can help companies install and update the applications that are supporting the ELD mandate remotely, so that they do not have to touch the devices physically.

 If the newest version of an app needs to be updated, companies should be able to do that from the mobile device management software, since it would be a logistical nightmare for them to physically acquire the devices, or to ask that users update any apps themselves.

-3. Device restrictions.
 Device restriction is also important, to ensure that devices are not being abused by drivers.
-For example, trucking companies may not want end users accessing the web from the device or using up data for unapproved purposes.
+For example, trucking companies may not want end-users accessing the web from the device or using up data for unapproved purposes.
 Hence, adding restrictions to the device is a feature Miradore can help with.